callixte-girard/JS2Blockly/README.md

 ### >>> QUICK DESCRIPTION
 This basically does the opposite of Blocky, which enables user to transform logical blocks into code.
-Our app transforms code (only JS for the moment) into block constructions using Blockly framework.
+That means, this app transforms JS code into block constructions using the Blockly framework.
-This way, any obnoxious code, poorly-indented etc will become much clearer, and easier to read and understand.
+This way, any obnoxious code, poorly-idented etc will be represented visually with blocks tied to each other, thus become much clearer to read and understand.

 ### >>> HOW IT WORKS